 Treatment

-To stay clear of nitrate contamination, you will need to get your well water tested in a lab periodically.
-The Environmental Protection Agency (EPA) suggests that the safe limits of nitrates and nitrites are 10 mg/L and 1 mg/L respectively.
+The Environmental Protection Agency (EPA) suggests that the safe limits of nitrates and nitrites are 10 mg/L and 1 mg/L, respectively.

 Arsenic

 Arsenic occurs naturally as a mineral deposit in some regions, while in other locations it results from industrial practices, such as mining.
-For instance, groundwater in the regions of New Hampshire, Ohio, Michigan, and Maine have high levels of arsenic in bedrock.
+For instance, groundwater in New Hampshire and Maine has high levels of arsenic in bedrock.

 Treatment

-The best arsenic removal methods include anion exchange, reverse osmosis, activated ammonia, ultra-filtration, and distillation.
+The best arsenic removal methods include ion exchange, reverse osmosis, and activated alumina.

 However, the most common causes of metal contamination in well water are deteriorating plumbing pipes and rusted fittings inside the well.
 If your well is 15 years old or older, the pipes might need some repairing, or even replacing.